For cPanel & WHM version 11.50

 My server is under a SYN attack.
 What can I do?

-If you believe you are under a SYN attack, run the
+If you believe that you are under a SYN attack, run the

-You will see a list similar to the following, with several hundred entries:
+A list that is similar to the following example will appear, with several hundred entries:

-Can SSL Certificates be added to an addon domain when the main account already has one?
+Can I add SSL Certificates to an addon domain when the main account already has one?

 To view the contents of a certificate, run the

 openssl x509 -noout -text -in filename.crt command.

 To view the contents of a private key, run the

 openssl rsa -noout -text -in filename.key command.